AaronAtDuo/duo_postman_api_collections/duo-oidc-api/README.md

-# duo_unix
+# duo_oidc_api
-Duo UNIX
+**Duo OIDC**
-The Duo Unix integration leverages a Duo ReST API that is very similar to the Auth API.
-The following Postman Collection template can be used to illustrate and test a Duo Unix integration without actually installing the client software on a Unix server/workstation.
+The Duo OIDC Auth API is an OIDC standards-based API for adding strong two-factor authentication to your web application.
+This API supports the Duo Universal Prompt, which uses a new OIDC-compliant authentication protocol to perform two-factor authentication.
+You can find more information in [here](https://duo.com/docs/oauthapi).

-Duo UNIX Collection template
+**Duo OIDC Collection template**

-As with the other collection templates provided on this page, the Duo Unix Collection is intended to be used along with a Postman Environment that contains variable definitions for the IKEY , SKEY , APIHOST  for the Unix application integration that is being tested.
+As with the other collection templates provided on this page, the Duo OIDC Collection is intended to be used along with a Postman Environment that contains variable definitions for the IKEY , SKEY , APIHOST for the OIDC application integration that is being tested.